Space Family Carlvinson: Anika townspeople

 Black, squid like aliens, with two arms and four legs with yellow teardrop-shaped faces.
 They evolved from nautili and live in the mountains, but are unable to swim.
 They bear characters resembling kanji on their forehead that serve to differentiate between each of them, and all are modelled after film directors.
 They serve mostly as Corona's preschool classmates.
-Several are named, but 3 often show up: Jun (ジュン, Jun) (Nakahara), Kō (コー, Ko) (Mitsuzuka), and Jisso (ジッソー, Jissō) (Kashiwakura).
+Several are named, but 3 often show up: Jun (ジュン) (Nakahara), Kō (コー) (Mitsuzuka), and Jissō (ジッソー) (Kashiwakura).
 Jun, modelled after Junkichi Oki, a film director, is a hopeless romantic and has a crush on Parker.
 Ko enjoys fishing, and is modelled after Koichi Kawakita.
 Jisso, who has the habit of placing objects to obscure parts of his face, and is modelled after Akio Jissoji.